Skip to Content

 Pterygoid Solution

 Are you struggling in the "Atrophy Trap"?
 When residual bone height is <5 mm, traditional sinus lifts become a liability.
 Why risk a 15% membrane perforation rate or a 12-month healing delay?
-In Type III-IV bone, conventional grafting often stalls your workflow and compromises predictability.
+In Type D3-D4 bone, conventional grafting often stalls your workflow and compromises predictability.

 Is your All-on-4 facing a "Cantilever Crisis"?
 Relying on distal cantilevers is a biomechanical gamble.
 Shifting 70% of the load anteriorly often leads to screw loosening, crestal bone loss, and survival rates as low as 72%.